malramsay64/phd-thesis/02_Dynamics/conclusion.md

 # Conclusion {#sec:dynamics_conclusion}

-In this chapter we have established that the Trimer model is an appropriate model for the dynamics of ortho-terphenyl.
+In this chapter we have established that the Trimer model is an appropriate model for the dynamics of ortho-terphenyl, having both a non-Arrhenius temperature dependence and dynamic heterogeneities.
 In @sec:structural_relaxation we observe the same two-step structural relaxation, which also results in the non-Arrhenius temperature dependence of the structural relaxation time.
-The is followed in @sec:dynamic_heterogeneities by the presence of dynamic heterogeneities which are spatially correlated, finding regions of fast and slow relaxations.
+This followed in @sec:dynamic_heterogeneities by the presence of dynamic heterogeneities which are spatially correlated, finding regions of fast and slow relaxations.